 This will also increase your overall ranking scores on the CRS points system and the likelihood to succeed in your application to immigrate to Canada.

 Effective July 31, 2018 Canadian immigration law requires that international students and graduates from Europe, the Middle East and Africa must submit their biometrics (fingerprints and a facial recognition photo) with their applications for visitor, study, and work visa, and for permanent resident status in Canada.
-Applicants from Asia, Asia Pacific and the America will be required to provide Biometrics identification starting December 31, 2018.
+Applicants from Asia, Asia Pacific and the America will need to provide Biometrics identification starting December 31, 2018.

 Step 10 – Use a Canada immigration lawyer or agent

+Although you do not need a lawyer or agent to successfully apply for Canada immigration, it is advisable to obtain one.
 As you can see from the above steps, the Canadian immigration system is complicated, and frequently changing.
 Errors can have devastating and costly consequences for applicants, delaying your process or even causing rejected claims.